+'''

 class scrapy.pipelines.files.FilesPipeline

 '''

-file_path(request, response, info)
+'''

+file_path (self, request, response=None, info=None)

 '''

 This method is called once per downloaded item.
 It returns the download path of the file originating from the specified response.

 In addition to response, this method receives the original request and info.